 You can also find pure oil pulling coconut oil like this ozone-infused coconut pulling oil, made specifically for swishing oil and oral care.

 Oil pulling is not a practice that is backed up by tons of modern science, however, it is an ancient practice that comes from Ayurvedic medicine in India.

 Those who have added oil pulling to their oral hygiene routine claim that its benefits include whiter teeth and an overall healthier mouth with less harmful bacteria.
 If you do want to try it, make sure to not swallow the oil, and to use oil that is edible and preferably organic as well.

 You may also be interested in seeking out the services of a holistic dentist.
 But the most important thing to keep in mind—don't use oil pulling to substitute daily brushing and flossing!

 What time of day should I oil pull?

 If you want to follow traditional Ayurvedic practices, you should oil pull first thing when you wake up in the morning, before eating or drinking.
-The idea behind this is that oil pulling helps get rid of harmful bacteria in your mouth that has built up overnight, and when you spit it out, you're also spitting out all of that bacteria.
+The idea behind this is that oil pulling helps get rid of harmful bacteria.
+This bacteria has built up in your mouth overnight, and when you spit it out, you're also spitting out all of that bacteria.
 But if you eat before oil pulling, you just end up swallowing that bacteria anyways.